atlantabitdevs/atlbit.dev/content/events/2024-01-31-mastering-bitcoin-chapters-1-2.md

 ## This Session

-In this session, <a href="https://twitter.com/thejordanbravo" target="_blank">Jordan Bravo</a> will lead us through a discussion of:
+In this session, <a href="https://twitter.com/StephenDeLorme" target="_blank">Stephen DeLorme</a> will lead us through a discussion of:

 - Chapter 1: Introduction
 - Chapter 2: How Bitcoin Works